-Landfill operators have more tempered expectations for the pending PFAS regulation.
-The hazardous waste operators' opportunity to benefit is inversely a risk for municipal solid waste landfill owners.
-According to the Sanborn, Head & Associates PFAS study, despite landfills being the primary avenue for PFAS contaminated leachate to escape into the water system, it is also the most effective treatment method.
+Landfill operators have more tempered expectations following PFAS regulation.
+The hazardous waste operators' opportunity to benefit is in effect a risk for municipal solid waste landfill owners.
+According to the Sanborn, Head & Associates PFAS study, despite landfills being the primary avenue for PFAS contaminated leachate to escape into the water system, it is also the most effective retention method.
 Exhibit 7 breaks down the volume of PFAS from different waste types entering a landfill versus the amount of PFAS that ultimately leaves the landfill.
 According to conversations with landfill operators, approximately 99% of PFAS is trapped permanently in landfills.
-The treatment costs for the remaining escaped leachate will flow through to the landfill customers.
+The treatment costs for the escaped leachate will flow through to the landfill customers.